 How the Walkin’ Scooter works

-The Walkin’ Scooter is designed to get paralyzed dogs mobile again throughout your home or office.
-To operate, pet parents simply place their pup into the drag bag that comes with the scooter, and rest them gently on the scooter’s soft padded surface.
+To operate the Walkin’ Scooter, pet parents simply place their pup into the drag bag that comes with the scooter, and then rest them gently on top of a soft padded platform.

 Once secured, pets can zoom across almost any surface – like hardwood, tile and short carpet – without ever worrying about dragging their lower body across the ground.